-Most people get lost and overwhelmed with the misinformation on the internet.
+Most people get lost and overwhelmed with misinformation on the internet.
 Avoid the confusion and try this:

-My first tip, and what I require from my clients before they come see me, is to write down everything you eat for at least 3 days.
+My first tip, and what I require from my clients before they come to see me, is to write down everything you eat for at least 3 days.
 Once you’ve done this, take note of how you felt when you ate that particular food, or how you feel in general, on a daily basis.
 Do you get tired and fatigued in the afternoon?
 Are you plagued with headaches?
 These are things you should make note of.
 After you’ve written everything down, go through it and write a C next to all the carbohydrates you ate.
 Remember, a carb is any fruit, starchy vegetable, fiber, bread, pasta, or sugary substance.
 Write a P next to all the protein and an F next to the fat.
 Notice any patterns?
 If you marked a lot of C’s you should make a note of that.

 The second thing to consider is your weight and medical history.
 Are you overweight and/or on medications for any “off the charts” health markers, like blood pressure or cholesterol?

 If you answered yes to any of the above, you need to start by replacing some of those “C’s and F’s” with Protein and Real Food.